jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ![*Create New Disk*](images/Chapter-12/virtual-box/create-new.png "Create New")

 Once that is selected you will be presented with the virtual disk type screen.
 Since we will be working with Virtual Box, the default setting of VDI (VirtualBox Disk Image) will be the best selection.
-But if you know this VM will be moving to antother platform--you may want to choose accordingly.
+But if you know this VM will be moving to another platform--you may want to choose accordingly.

 ![*VDI step-through*](images/Chapter-12/virtual-box/vdi.png "VDI")
 \newpage

-The next page allows you to choose either a dynamic or staticly allocated hard drive.
+The next page allows you to choose either a dynamic or static allocated hard drive.
 Dynamic is usually the best when you are working on a laptop or other development system, as you will be creating and destroying virtual machine rapidly, and static allocations of multiple gigabytes can become an issue after some time due to your disk filling up.

 ![*Dynamic Filesystem*](images/Chapter-12/virtual-box/dynamic.png "Dynamic")
 \newpage